bvanhoewijk/scrnaseq_mascara/README.md

    - Playground for hdWGCNA and meta-cells approaches

-This work relies heavily on the code of Fred White et al.:
+This work relies heavily on the work of Fred White et al.:

 - https://github.com/BiosystemsDataAnalysis/MASCARA